 Are you a sweet potato or a pumpkin person?
 I find that most people fall into one camp or the other, rarely both, and sometimes neither.
 Well, these sweet potato bourbon mini bundt cakes from Allison of Tornadough Alli may gain some converts.

-These miniaturized cakes start with bourbon-spiked cake batter.
+These miniaturized cakes start with an alchohol-spiked cake batter.
 They are then topped with a luscious maple buttercream frosting.
 Now, Alli could’ve stopped there, and these little cakes would’ve been amazing.
 But no, she finishes them with maple pecan glaze to guarantee there are no leftovers.

 Visit Tornadough Alli for the recipe.